koppor/autohotkey-scripts/README.md

 For launching/focussing an application, there is the feature [launch application](https://www.quickaccesspopup.com/how-do-i-add-an-application-or-script-to-my-menu/) of [Quick Access Popup](https://www.quickaccesspopup.com/).

+### Alternatives on Linux.

+In general [jumpapp](https://github.com/mkropat/jumpapp) is offers the focusing (and launching) alternative than the above scripts.
+When using the new window manager [Hyprland](https://hyprland.org/), there [seem to be issues](https://www.reddit.com/r/hyprland/comments/12scv62/jumpapp_alternative/).

 [AutoHotkey]: http://www.autohotkey.com
 [Chrome]: https://www.google.com/chrome
 [ConEmu]: https://conemu.github.io/